Platform Caveats

 • Ansible automation of Aruba AOS-CX requires the installation of the ArubaNetworks Ansible Collection with ansible-galaxy collection install arubanetworks.aoscx.

-• Limitations of the Aruba AOS-CX Simulator can be found here, selecting CX Simulator as platform.
+• The limitations of the Aruba AOS-CX Simulator can be found here, selecting CX Simulator as platform.

 VRF and L3VPN Caveats

-• On the Aruba AOS-CX Virtual version 10.11.0001, MPLS L3VPN forwarding plane seems broken (while the control plane is working fine).
+• On the Aruba AOS-CX Virtual version 10.11.0001, the MPLS L3VPN forwarding plane seems broken (while the control plane works fine).

 VXLAN and EVPN Caveats

-• The VXLAN dataplane (at least, on the virtual version) seems not supporting VNI greater than 65535.
-If you set an higher value, an overflow will occur, and you may have overlapping VNIs.
-The workaround for this is to set, i.e., defaults.vxlan.start_vni: 20000 and defaults.evpn.start_transit_vni: 10000 (especially on multi-vendor topologies).
+• The VXLAN data plane (at least, on the virtual version) does not support VNI greater than 65535.
+If you set a higher value, an overflow will occur, and you may have overlapping VNIs.
+The workaround for this is to set defaults.vxlan.start_vni: 20000 and defaults.evpn.start_transit_vni: 10000 (especially on multi-vendor topologies).

-• CPU generated traffic does not get encapsulated in Symmetric IRB on AOS-CX Simulator.
+• CPU-generated traffic is not encapsulated in Symmetric IRB on the AOS-CX Simulator.

 • Active-Gateway MAC Addresses shall be the same across all VTEPs in AOS-CX Simulator.